Welcome to a Life-Giving Approach:

 Understand the foundational ideas that make a Charlotte Mason education distinct.

 Charlotte Mason’s principles are the foundation of her educational philosophy and the best starting point for understanding her approach.
 Rooted in timeless truths, these ideas provide a framework to guide your decisions and ensure you stay aligned with her vision as you move forward.
-Here are two key sections from her “Home Education Series” to begin your reading.
+Take time to acquaint yourself with her principles:

 AmblesideOnline offers the full texts of Charlotte Mason’s works as a free resource online.